Did you or your student fall short of your academic Goals this Fall?

 Parents should email, schedule a parent teacher conference, and be in constant contact with student’s teachers.
 Teachers help students more when they see their parents are involved and concern.
 In a perfect world, we would expect a teacher to go above and beyond for every student but, that is just not the case.

-We have seen first hand the difference in building a relationship with the teacher.
+Furthermore, we have seen first hand the difference in building a relationship with the teacher.
 As apart of Math-A-Matics Tutoring services, we will reach out to student’s teachers with parent’s permission.
-We have had teachers to allow students to re-take quizzes, actually see their exams since teacher are not returning exams to students to see their mistakes, and offer more guidance and attention to the student once they know a parent has gotten a tutor involved.
+Teachers allow students to re-take quizzes, actually see their exams (since teacher are not returning exams to students to see their mistakes), and offer more guidance and attention to the student once they know a parent has gotten a tutor involved.
 Just getting low-grade alerts and periodically getting on your student to study or complete assignments is not enough.
 It is very important to build a relationship with the teacher to understand where the student went wrong, if there is a legacy gap, or a possible behavior issue.

 Tip # 2 Get Organized.
 I repeat… Get Organized.